NorwegianSeismicArray/NORSARAISystem/README.md

 ```

 ## Contributing
-We appreachate all contributions as long as they are related to core problems the repository will aid in solving.
+We appreciate all contributions as long as they are related to core problems the repository will aid in solving.